Driving under the Influence (DUI) — D.C. Lawyer

 It is against the law in Washington, D.C. to operate or be in physical control of a motor vehicle while under the influence of alcohol or drugs.
 With a first conviction punishable by up to 180 days and $1,000 fine, this is the criminal offense of driving under the influence (DUI).

-If you are looking for one of the best DUI lawyers in the District, please consider D.C. criminal defense lawyer Jamison Koehler at 202-549-2374 or jkoehler@nullkoehlerlaw.net.
+If you are looking for an experienced and reasonably priced DUI lawyer who focuses exclusively on the District, please consider D.C. criminal defense attorney Jamison Koehler.
+He can be reached at 202-549-2374 or jkoehler@nullkoehlerlaw.net.

 What is the difference between DUI, DWI and OWI in D.C.?